Sculptors

 Lezama Perier, Patxi Xabier

 Each of his works poses a spatial problem that he tries to solve with the help of the material, according to its characteristics or properties.
-Amalur (2002) is his first abstract sculpture, a name of Basque origin which in Basque means "Mother Earth" and is inspired by the mythology of the Basque people.
+Amalur (2002) is his first abstract sculpture, a name of Basque origin which in Basque means ‘Mother Earth’ and is inspired by the mythology of the Basque people.
 He flees from the imitation of nature and goes in search of creation and invention.

-The scale in Totemism had been approached at the end of the 80s with his plastic experience in wood, a material that due to its lower weight facilitated the increase in size and due to its soft texture and low ductility opened up a new experience in his ethnic-cultural plastic inquiry.
+The scale in Totemism had been approached at the end of the 80s with his plastic experience in wood, a material which, due to its lighter weight, facilitated the increase in size and due to its soft contexture and lack of ductility, opened up a new experience in his ethno-cultural plastic investigation.
 At the same time, he developed an important activity in the field of literature.
-During the 1990s, he investigated the Basque language and the popular manifestations of his town.
-In 2016 he published "Mythology of the Basque Country".
-Book of interpretation of Basque mythology, being up to now its best known text.
-This book makes a defense of Basque popular culture and its identity.
-In 2020 he alternates and addresses graphic design with a series of illustrations that narrate and recreate an illustrated book in which he unites Japanese culture and Basque art.
+During the 1990s he researched the Basque language and the popular manifestations of his people.
+In 2016 he published ‘Basque Mythology’.
+A book on the interpretation of Basque mythology, it is his best-known text to date.
+In this book he defends Basque popular culture and its identity.
+In 2020 he alternates and tackles graphic design with a series of illustrations that narrate and recreate an illustrated book in which he unites Japanese culture and Basque art.

 More information: